Robyn011/CDV01_Career_Goals_Reflection_ROBPAU428_wfc2401_GroupB_Robyn-Paulsen_CDV01/README.md

     - What values are important to you in a work environment?

-    1. I want a work environment that's not toxic and which allows me to be surrounded by like minded workers
+    1. I want a work environment that's not toxic and which allows me to be surrounded by like minded workers that love helping one another such as a teamwork situation

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

     - List the industries or roles you have researched.
+    1. Junior Software Developer

     - Note any particular areas that piqued your interest.

+    1. I would love to work with higher ups such as Google or Opera to help better their websites

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.